Fault Tolerance for Service Function Chains: FTC for a Single Middlebox

-\fig{middlebox-normal-operation} shows our protocol to provide fault tolerance for a middlebox. \texttt{Replica}s $r_1$ and $r_{f+1}$ are respectively the \texttt{Head} and \texttt{Tail} in the replication group of middlebox $m$.
-As \fig{middlebox-normal-operation} shows, a packet passes through i) middlebox $m$ that processes the packet and \texttt{Head} that constructs and appends a PL to the packet, ii) successor \texttt{Replica}s that replicate the PL, and iii) \texttt{Tail} that, after replication, strips the PL and releases the packet.
-We detail these stages next.
+\paragraph*{Normal operation of protocol:} As shown in \fig{middlebox-normal-operation}, the middlebox processes a packet, and the head constructs and appends a {\em piggyback log} to the packet.
+The piggyback log contains a sequence number and a list of state updates during packet processing.
+As the packet traverses the chain, each subsequent replica replicates the piggyback log and applies the state updates to its state store.
+After replication, the tail strips the piggyback log and releases the packet.

-\textbf{At server hosting \texttt{Head} and middlebox.} \texttt{Head} keeps a seq-number $t$ denoting the highest seq-number that it has assigned to any processed packet.
-After a middlebox finishes processing a packet, \texttt{Head} increments its seq-number \emph{only if} a state variable was updated during packet processing. \texttt{Head} assigns a seq-number of zero to a packet processed with no state update. \texttt{Head} logs updated variables as follows.
-For each updated variable $s$, \texttt{Head} records its value $v$ in the log store by logging entry $(s,v,t)$ where $t$ is \texttt{Head}'s seq-number.
-Then, \texttt{Head} appends a PL $(S,t)$ to the packet, where $S$ includes each state update $(s,v)$ at \texttt{Head}'s seq-number $t$ ($S=\emptyset$ if no variable is updated).
-Next, \texttt{Head} forwards the packet to the next \texttt{Replica} in the replication group.
+The head tracks middlebox updates to state using a monotonically increasing sequence number.
+After a middlebox finishes processing a packet, the head increments its sequence number only if state was modified during packet processing.
+The head appends the state updates (i.e.,~state variables modified in processing the packet and their updated values) and sequence number to the packet as a piggyback log.
+If no state was updated, the head adds a no-op piggyback log.
+The head then forwards the packet to the next replica.

-\textbf{At a \texttt{Replica}.} Each \texttt{Replica} continuously receives packets piggybacking PL with assigned seq-numbers.
-If a packet is lost, a \texttt{Replica} requests its predecessor to re-transmit the log-entries at the lost seq-numbers.
-A \texttt{Replica} keeps $max$ denoting the largest seq-number that it has received in sequence order (i.e., it has already received all PLs with seq-numbers less than or equal to $max$). $max$ is initialized to zero and is updated \emph{only if} the \texttt{Replica} receives a PL $(S,t)$ with seq-number $t=max+1$.
-Upon receiving a packet with PL $(S,t)$, a \texttt{Replica} compares $t$ with $max$.
-A packet with $t > max + 1$ is withheld from release.
-Once $t = max + 1$ holds, each state update $(s,v)\in S$ is logged at seq-number $t$, and then the packet is forwarded.
-Packets with $(S,t)$ where $t=0$ are immediately forwarded because $s=\emptyset$.
+Each replica continuously receives packets with piggyback logs.
+If a packet is lost, a replica requests its predecessor to re-transmit the piggyback log with the lost sequence number.
+A replica keeps the largest sequence number that it has received in order (i.e., the replica has already received all piggyback logs with preceding sequence numbers).
+Once all prior piggyback logs are received, the replica applies the piggyback log to its local state store and forwards the packet to the next replica.